UnofficialJuliaMirror/Samantha.jl-2e15cbd7-567d-54fc-b411-c87ed8bc262a/README.md

 ```

 ## Dependencies
-### Operating System and Kernel
-Samantha is designed to work primarily on GNU/Linux systems, but is also aimed at supporting any reasonable OS/Kernel combination that Julia supports.
-Support for proprietary systems (OS X, Windows, etc.) is not a top priority, but will likely work regardless thanks to Julia's cross-platform nature.

-#### GNU/Linux
-It is strongly recommended to use a recent Linux kernel, simply due to the rapid pace of performance and stability improvements (especially when using GPUs, NVMe SSDs, or other fancy new hardware).

 ### Required Packages:
-* Compat - For compatibility with older versions of Julia
+* Compat - For compatibility with older versions of Julia (0.6 and above)
 * MacroTools - For ensuring a consistent API and easing package development
 * Requires - For inclusion of additional code to support optional packages